 During the Zakat Year My Wealth Fell Below the Nisab Threshold, Do I Still Pay Zakat?

-Officially, your wealth should remain above the threshold limit for Zakat to be due, however, there are schools of thought that believe that your wealth should only be above the Nisab threshold at the beginning of the Zakat year (when your wealth first exceeded the Nisab threshold) and at the end of the Zakat year when payment is due.
+Officially, your wealth should remain above the threshold limit throughout the year for Zakat to be due, however, there are schools of thought that believe your wealth should only be above the Nisab threshold at the beginning of the Zakat year (when your wealth first exceeded the Nisab threshold) and at the end of the Zakat year when payment is due.

 I Have Received A Large Sum of Money Before My Zakat is Due, Do I Pay Zakat on This?